shadab14meb346/shadab14meb346/README.md

 - 👋 Hi, I’m Shadab
-- 👀 I’m interested in startups, building SAAS products, building things which provides awesome value to the users etc
+- 👀 I’m interested in startups, building SAAS products, building things which provide awesome value to the users etc
-- 🌱 I’m currently learning:
-  - How to find good problems to solve and build a business out of it?
-  - Ask right questions from the users to understand their pain problems, reading the [moms test book](https://www.momtestbook.com/) for this.
-  - Learning more and more about serverless archtechture.
-- 💞️ I’m looking to collaborate on:
-  -  To be a tech cofounder for a startup or a bootstrapped SAAS product
+- Looking for a full time role as a full stack developer.
-  -  Help with product planning, How to go from idea to MVP, Help you in finding good freelancer etc.

 - 📫 How to reach me: [Twitter](https://twitter.com/Shadabshs), [LinkedIn](https://www.linkedin.com/in/md-shadab-alam/)

 <!---